MathsCell/bspline/README.md

 # bspline

-Build and use B-splines for interpolation and regression.
+R package to build and use B-splines for interpolation and regression.
   In case of regression, equality constraints as well as monotonicity requirement can be imposed.
 Moreover, knot positions (not only spline coefficients) can be part of